Particular/Workshop/README.md

 - [Set up the databases](#set-up-the-databases)
 - [Build the exercise solutions](#build-the-exercise-solutions)

+NOTE: you can optionally also [prepare your machine in advance for the advanced exercises](#preparing-your-machine-for-the-advanced-exercises).

 ### Install the pre-requisites

 To complete the exercises, you require a Windows machine and Visual Studio.
 You must be using a Windows client edition, such as Windows 10, rather than a server edition, such as Windows Server 2016.
 The Particular Platform Installer does not support server editions of Windows.